nop33/si/src/content/blog/how-we-will-evaluate-our-impact/index.md

 ## First signs of impact

-As a result of our research on how to understand and improve policy-making, we have:
+As a result of our research leading up to the conception of SI, we already have:

 * Advised the European Commission's Joint Research Centre on evidence-based policy-making
 * Advised a Czech think tank on prioritization dynamics in policy networks